Growing success of Kangaroo Island’s Grassroots Grants

 “This particular area has always been a popular birdwatching spot for islanders.
 This project was a dream of the esteemed naturalist Chris Baxter (author of the much-loved field guide Birds of Kangaroo Island).
 He would be very happy to see the progress we have made here.

-“The sheep were trampling shorebird habitat and nesting sites, and with the new habitat we’re looking forward to seeing species like thornbills, honeyeaters, robins, silvereyes, and wattle birds.
+“With the new habitat we’re looking forward to seeing species like thornbills, honeyeaters, robins, silvereyes, and wattle birds.

 Mr Grinter said the Grassroots Grant will allow the team to continue planting a further 300 mallee, mid and understorey species this winter.